Last Updated on

 [Also Read: 12 Months Old Baby Milestones]

-Now that your baby is over 12 months old, you can slowly wean him away from infant formula and the bottle.
-Your toddler should now be eating a wide range of foods, and milk should be his secondary form of nutrition.
+Now that your baby is over 12 months old, he should be eating a wide range of foods but you should continue feeding him.
 You can start reducing his dependence on the bottle by gradually replacing his nighttime feed with milk or water from a cup.
 Your toddler will be a picky eater at this stage, so keep offering him a variety of healthy meals.
-Don’t pressurize him to eat more than what his appetite can take, and keep snacks and junk food away from his diet.
+Don’t pressurize him to eat more than what his appetite can take, and keep snacks and junk food away.
 You may worry that he is not eating enough; don’t worry.
 As long as he appears to be normal, he’s fine.
 Consider introducing cow’s milk into his diet during the weaning process.
-If you do, make sure you give him only pasteurized whole milk, as growing children need the extra fat and cholesterol whole milk has.
+If you do, make sure you give him only pasteurized whole milk, as growing children need the extra fat and cholesterol that whole milk offers.

 [Also Read: 12 Months Old Baby Food Ideas]

-At this stage, your baby may not be sleeping for long stretches through the night.
-One of the biggest interruptions in a baby’s sleep in the second six months is the development of crawling.
-Sleep disruption one month before and up to three months after crawling is typical, research suggests – your baby will have a total of 23 weeks of ‘fussy periods’ in his sleep throughout his first year of life!
-This is due to the mental and physical development, growth spurts, and mobility progress your baby experiences.
+At this stage, your baby may not sleep through the night.
+Sleep disruption one month before and up to three months after crawling is typical, research suggests – your baby will have a total of 23 weeks of ‘fussy periods’ in his sleep throughout his first year of life.
+This is due to the mental and physical development, and growth spurts that your baby will experience.
 Not to mention, teething.
-On an average, 12-month-old babies should have eight primary teeth by their 1st birthday.
+On average, 12-month-old babies should have eight primary teeth by their 1st birthday.
 Eight more teeth will come by his second birthday, which means that more teething pain at night, and more disturbed sleep for you and your toddler.